ARCO-Lab/WELLWebsite/README.md

 make modal not recall but open existing one on bigger scale (Wait for graphs to be finished)

-ensure calendar date start cant be higher than end, and default hours minutes seconds is 00:00:00 for the request

 fix download have header have units database in est while frontend in utc